-When planning for student involvement in your Capstone, anticipate a wide range of background and experience.
+When planning for student

+involvement in your Capstone, anticipate a wide range of background and experience.
 For example, some students will be "traditional" college age (18 to 24); however, many others will be older and/or returning students.
 Some students will have little community, work, or volunteer experience; others will be active community professionals who juggle work and family responsibilities.
 Planning for the Capstone with an awareness of the diverse characteristics of the PSU student population improves the experience for everyone involved.

-Student responsibility in community-based learning PSU provides Capstone students the following information to enhance their learning experience and protect them from harm.
-Students are expected to adhere to the PSU Student Code of Conduct during all Capstone activities. http://www.pdx.edu/dos/ codeofconduct#GeneralPolicy actions beyond my agreed responsibilities).
+Student responsibility in communitybased learning

+PSU provides Capstone students the following information to enhance their learning experience and protect them from harm.

-- I. Students should clearly understand the requirements of their community project: - I have a clear understanding of both my instructor's and my community partner's expectations of me. - I understand my parameters (I have thought of the consequences of performing
+- I. Students should clearly understand the requirements of their community project: - I have a clear understanding of both my instructor's and my community partner's expectations of me. - I understand my parameters (I have thought of the consequences of performing actions beyond my agreed responsibilities). - I have identified the skills needed to carry out this project, and I feel comfortable with those skills.